Istockphoto

 0

-Typically, selecting keywords for an image is the final step in the process of uploading images to stock banks.
-Unfortunately, many microstock contributors tend to push keyword selection to the background.
+Usually, selecting keywords for an image is the concluding step in the process of uploading an image to stock photo sites.
+Unfortunately, many microstock contributors push keywording to the back burner.

 0

-If you are a beginner in vector graphics and you are not a professional designer with an amazing knowledge of Illustrator, you may feel quite scared.
-Don’t be.
-Vectors, like sharks, are just misunderstood creatures.
+If new to vector graphics and not a professional designer with outstanding Illustrator skills, it can feel quite intimidating.
+No need.
+Vectors, like sharks, are simply misunderstood creatures.

 2